CasperOng/FrameExtractionTool/README.md

 📚 **Custom Album Support** - Save extracted frames to custom photo albums
 ✨ **Modern UI** - Built with SwiftUI and iOS design guidelines

+## ⚠️ Developer Account Status

+**Important Notice**: This project is developed without an Apple Developer Program membership.
+This means:

+- ❌ **No App Store Distribution** - The app cannot be published to the App Store
+- ❌ **No Code Signing** - All builds are unsigned and for development/testing only
+- ❌ **No TestFlight** - No distribution through Apple's beta testing platform
+- ✅ **Open Source** - Full source code available for learning and contribution
+- ✅ **Local Development** - Can be built and run locally using Xcode
+- ✅ **CI/CD Builds** - Automated unsigned builds available through GitHub Actions and CodeMagic

+If you want to use this app on your device, you'll need to build it yourself using Xcode or use the unsigned IPA files for development purposes.

 ## Screenshots
 ##### Introduction Screen
 <img width="117.9" height="255.6" alt="Simulator Screenshot - iPhone 14 Pro - 2025-08-14 at 22 16 18" src="https://github.com/user-attachments/assets/ea1d14c1-40a3-492f-b828-087863a829c1" />